Wb-az/Reinforcement-Learning/README.md

 This repository contains three reinforcement learning tasks.
 1. A customised phonetic environment and arbitrary policies
 2. Build a Q-learning agent that trains on the phone environment
-3. Advance implementation of Deep Reinforcement Learning Soft Actor-Critic to train gym continuos environments: LunarLander-v2 and BipedalWalker-v3
+3. Advanced implementation of Deep Reinforcement Learning Soft Actor-Critic to train continuous gym environments: LunarLander-v2 and BipedalWalker-v3

-The scope and results of each task is sumarised below.
+The scope and results of each task are summarised below.

 **<h3><div>2.
 Task 1</h3></div>**

-For this task a a custom phonetic environment was build.
+For this task, a custom phonetic environment was built.
 The agent's mission is to identify words with one of the phonetic sounds of the IPA English alphabet:  **ʊ**, **ʌ**, **uː** whilst avoiding hitting environment boundaries and movable obstacles.
 The agent was trained with three arbitrary policies: random, biased, and combination.
 This task illustrates the learning process and the impact of environment design, including the size of the grid,